jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 **Basic Introduction to the Natural Language Toolkit**
 ------------------------------------------------------

-**Ian comment: I put my comments in bold throughout.
-I think a big early one is to really sell why the NLTK shines?
-It can do some things that other packages don't offer, but other things will be familiar to users - i.e. word frequency, normalizing by lowercasing, etc. Another paragraph really selling the utility of this might help.
-Maybe an example from your own research?**

 This lesson introduces the [Natural Language Toolkit (NLTK)](<http://www.nltk.org/>), which is "a leading platform for building